MrCode4/stherm/Update.md

-                "Address": "/files/update.v0.1.5.zip", // Relative path to upload update file "ReleaseDate": "20/12/2023", // Relase data with proper format "ChangeLog": "- V1.5 update added. \n - update system added"  // Change logs }
+                "Address": "/files/update.v0.1.5.zip", // Relative path to upload update file "ReleaseDate": "20/12/2023", // Relase data with proper format "ChangeLog": "- V1.5 update added. \n - update system added"  // Change logs "Staging": true, // This update available just in test mode "ForceUpdate": false // Forced update.
+So a device receiving this will update the device without user intervention.
+	}
 ```
 - Stablish an update service on the device using the following settings: extract update files from a zip-formatted file, decompress .gz files into actual files, transfer uncompressed files to the 'appStherm' directory, and initiate the 'appStherm' service.: